Swimming during Pregnancy

 Swimming can increase your muscle tone.
 Help improve your circulation.
 Help to burn calories.
 Build strength and improve your stamina.

-Swimming is a non-impact form of exercise that many pregnant women find beneficial.
+Swimming is a non-impact form of exercise

 The water will assist in supporting your joints as you swim thus protecting you against injury.